Global Radio Modem Market Research Report 2024

 Summary

-Radio Modem Market in India – Manufacturing and Consumption, Outlook and Forecast 2020-2026
+Radio Modem Market in Southeast Asia- Manufacturing and Consumption, Outlook and Forecast 2020-2026

 Radio modems transfer data wirelessly across a range of up to tens of kilometres.
 Using radio modems is a modern way to create Private Radio Networks (PRN).
 Private radio networks are used in critical industrial applications, when real-time data communication is needed.
 Radio modems enable user to be independent of telecommunication or satellite network operators.
 In most cases users use licensed frequencies either in the UHF or VHF bands.
 In certain areas licensed frequencies may be reserved for a given user, thus ensuring that there is less likelihood of radio interference from other RF transmitters.
 Also licence free frequencies are available in most countries, enabling easy implementation, but at the same time other users may use the same frequency, thus making it possible that a given frequency is blocked.
 Factors influencing radio performance are: antenna height and type, the sensitivity of the radio, the output power of the radio and the complete system design.

-This report contains market size and forecasts of Radio Modem in India, including the following market information:
+This report contains market size and forecasts of Radio Modem in Southeast Asia, including the following market information:

-This report also analyses and evaluates the COVID-19 impact on Radio Modem production and consumption in India
+This report also analyses and evaluates the COVID-19 impact on Radio Modem production and consumption in Southeast Asia

 Total Market by Segment: